fredjeck/configserver/README.md

 Sensitive content like passwords can be encrypted using the encrypt (for a single value) or tokenize (for a whole pre-tokenizen file) endpoints. go-config server replaces sensitive values by encrypted tokens using the following formalism `{enc:ENCRYPTED_VALUE}`

-You can encrypt a single value using the encrypt endpoint for instance :
+You can encrypt a single value using the encrypt endpoint or using the tokenize command:
 ```http request
 POST http://localhost:8080/api/encrypt HTTP/1.1
 content-type: application/json